Skip to main content

 Relief is assessed against the relevant Portuguese tax attributable to each foreign-income stream.
 If your supporting evidence is incomplete, relief may be restricted even when foreign tax was actually paid.
 A robust filing file should include: Income-by-country and income-by-category breakdown.
 Foreign tax evidence matching each stream.
 Treaty-position notes for each material income type.

 Reconciliation between Anexo J entries and source documents.
-Where legal conditions are met, Article 81 also contains carry-forward mechanics in specific circumstances.
 That is why conservative categorization and documentation are critical before submission.

 Supporting content